-1) Funds Procurement and Interest Rate Changes
+- 1) Funds Procurement and Interest Rate Changes - a.

-a.
 In our Yahoo! ezPay service, we might be required to borrow funds to bridge the collection of reimbursement funds from buyers.

-Yahoo! ezPay is a payment service provided by Yahoo Japan Corporation whereby upon request of the seller and buyer of an item listed on YAHUOKU!, Yahoo Japan Corporation acts as the intermediate in the settlement of the transaction.
+Yahoo! ezPay is a payment service provided by the Company whereby upon request of the seller and buyer of an item listed on YAHUOKU!, the Company acts as the intermediate in the settlement of the transaction.

-Because Yahoo Japan Corporation reimburses the seller of an item one to three business days after the buyer has made settlement by credit card or Internet banking, it must carry the credit-card receivables for the period up to the fixed settlement date of the financial institutions used by the credit-card company.
+Because the Company reimburses the seller of an item one to three business days after the buyer has made settlement by credit card or Internet banking, it must carry the credit-card receivables for the period up to the fixed settlement date of the bank used by the credit-card company.
 If the pace of growth of this service should substantially exceed expectations, then we might not be able to raise the required funds at a reasonable cost.
-Moreover, should the amount of the reimbursement funds increase to a substantial level, interest payments to financial institutions may increase due to rising interest rates and this could have a negative impact on our business performance.
+Moreover, the amount of the reimbursement funds could increase to a level where, if interest rates rose higher, interest payments to banks or other financial institutions could have a negative impact on our business performance.